-1. Are there safeguards to protect the collections from theft or misplacement from the time of receipt until the time the funds are counted and deposited?
-Yes□ No□ • 2.
-Are the collection receipts counted and deposited so that the deposit equals the entire amount of receipts on a timely basis?
-Yes□ No□ 3.
-Are there at least two unrelated persons responsible for counting and depositing the collections?
-Yes□ No 4.
-Are the persons responsible for counting receipts rotated on a periodic basis?
-Yes□ No□ 5.
-Do the counters have a standardized form for recording the deposit information?
-Yes□ No□ 6.
-Are the counters' sheets retained and reconciled with actual deposits, and are all discrepancies investigated?
-Yes□ No□ 7.
-Are all the pledge envelopes or other memoranda retained and reconciled to the recorded amounts?
-Yes□ No□ 8.
-Are all other cash receipts recorded and deposited on a timely basis?
-Yes□ No□ 9.
-Are all checks received restrictively endorsed - "for deposit only" immediately upon receipt?
-Yes□ No□ 10.
-Are all cash receipts deposited into the general operating checking account?
-Yes□ No□ 11.
-Are there procedures that will highlight or call someone's attention to the fact that all receipts or income have not been received or recorded?
-Yes No□ 12.
-Are periodic statements provided to donors of record (i.e. at least quarterly)?
-Yes□ No□ 13.
-Do acknowledgments of contributions in excess of \$250 include a receipt from the recipient organization that states that it is "the contemporaneous acknowledgment required by the Internal Revenue Code and that, in accordance with Section 170(F)(8)(B), any goods or services provided consist solely of intangible religious benefits"?
-Yes□ No□ ļ 14.
-Are all discrepancies investigated?
-Yes□ No□
+1. Are there safeguards to protect the collections from theft or Yes No misplacement from the time of receipt until the time the funds are counted and deposited?
+2. Are the collection receipts counted and deposited so that the Yes No deposit equals the entire amount of receipts on a timely basis?
+3. Are there at least two unrelated persons responsible for Yes No counting and depositing the collections?
+4. Are the persons responsible for counting receipts rotated on a Yes□ No periodic basis?
+5. Do the counters have a standardized form for recording the Yes No deposit information?
+6. Are the counters' sheets retained and reconciled with actual Yes No deposits, and are all discrepancies investigated?
+7. Are all the pledge envelopes or other memoranda retained and Yes No reconciled to the recorded amounts?
+8. Are all other cash receipts recorded and deposited on a timely Yes□ No basis?
+9. Are all checks received restrictively endorsed - "for deposit Yes□ No only" immediately upon receipt?
+10. Are all cash receipts deposited into the general operating Yes□ No checking account?
+11. Are there procedures that will highlight or call someone's Yes No attention to the fact that all receipts or income have not been received or recorded?
+12. Are periodic statements provided to donors of record (i.e. at Yes No least quarterly)?
+13. Do acknowledgments of contributions in excess of \$250 Yes No include a receipt from the recipient organization that states that it is "the contemporaneous acknowledgment required by the Internal Revenue Code and that, in accordance with Section 170(F)(8)(B), any goods or services provided consist solely of intangible religious benefits"?
+14. Are all discrepancies investigated?
+Yes No